objectDisorientedProgrammer/TemperatureConverter/README.md

 # Temperature Converter
-This desktop application converts between Kelvin, Celcius, Rankine, and Fahrenheit temperature scales.
+This desktop application converts between Celcius, Fahrenheit, Kelvin, and Rankine temperature scales. <!-- It may be run as a command line interface (CLI) or graphical user interface (GUI). -->

-Author Douglas Chidester

-## Dependencies
+## Requirements
-* Java 11
+* Java 11+
-* gradle 4.4.1+
+* gradle 8.11

 ## Building
 This project uses Gradle as a build system.

 To build:

-    gradle build
+    ./gradlew build

 To clean:

-    gradle clean
+    ./gradlew clean

-Default jar output path is: `build/libs/`
+Default jar output path is: `build/libs/*.jar`

 ## Running the program
-You can use `gradle run` from a command line interface or any of the following options when executing the jar file directly.

 #### Linux
 Double click the .jar file to run the program.